irondude14/phase-2-react-project/README.md

 This app the following list of components:

-### NavBar
+### Nav

-The NavBar has the following functionality/features:
+The Nav component has the following functionality/features:

 1. NightMode Toggle;
 2. Name and Logo of the App;